Bargs/Notes/books/joyOfClojure/ch10_notes.md

 The value for each reference type is accessed in the same way, using the `@` reader feature or the `deref` function.
 The write mechanism for each type is unique.
 All reference types provide *consistency* by allowing the association of a validator function via `setvalidator`.

 `ch10_exercises.clj` delves into the details of refs with a mutable game board example.

+### Transactions

+Clojure's STM doesn't rely on locking mechanisms like Java's `synchronized` so it can't cause deadlocks.

+Behind the scenes it uses *multiversion concurrency control (MVCC)* to ensure *snapshot isolation*.

+Snapshot isolation means each transaction gets its own view of the data.
+The snapshot is made up of reference values that only that transaction has access to.
+Once the transaction completes, the values of the in transaction refs are compared with the target refs.
+If no conflicts are found, the changes are committed.
+If there are conflicts the transaction may be retried.